-“I can’t save him, Daphne, but I know who can,” Daphne’s sobbing stopped abruptly.
-She stood up.
+“I can’t save him, Daphne, but I know who can,” the sobbing stopped abruptly.
+Daphne stood up.

 “You knew about someone, and you’re yet telling me now?
 Who is that person?
-I will go and find him immediately,” Daphne reproached her.
+I will go and find him immediately,” she reproached her.